 Butler scores 30, unbeaten No. 2 Baylor tops No. 9 Kansas

+WACO, Texas (AP) Jared Butler hit a 3-pointer on the first shot of the game and No. 2 Baylor jumped out to a big lead.
+The standout guard kept scoring points – and making plays when No. 9 Kansas tried to get close late.

-WACO, Texas (AP) -- Jared Butler had a season-high 30 points and eight assists as No. 2 Baylor remained undefeated with a 77-69 victory Monday night over No. 9 Kansas, which has lost consecutive Big 12 games for the first time in nearly eight years.
+Butler had a season-high 30 points and eight assists as the Bears remained undefeated with a 77-69 victory Monday night over No. 9 Kansas, which has lost consecutive Big 12 games for the first time in nearly eight years.

+“It’s a team that wins the game.
+Me trying to do it all by myself, it’s never worked out that way,” Butler said, deferring some of the credit.
+“To win the Big 12, we’re going to need all 15 guys, we need everybody, we need the staff.
+I just make sure we play a team game, and I think we’re unbeatable when we play that way.”

-The Bears (13-0, 6-0 Big 12) led throughout in a matchup of this year's preseason league favorite and the team that has won or shared 15 of the last 16 regular-season titles.
-Butler made the first of his seven 3-pointers on the first shot of the game, part of Baylor's opening 11-2 spurt.
+Butler and these Bears (13-0, 6-0 Big 12) led throughout in a matchup of this season’s preseason league favorite and the team that has won or shared 15 of the last 16 regular-season titles.
+The first of Butler’s seven 3-pointers was part of their opening 11-2 spurt, and they led by as many as 16 in the first half.

+“They were real focused, like we’ve been for every game,” Baylor coach Scott Drew said.

 Kansas (10-4, 4-3) played for the first time since a 75-70 loss last Tuesday at Oklahoma State before the Jayhawks’ scheduled game Saturday was postponed because of COVID-19 issues in Iowa State’s program.

-The Jayhawks were within 65-60 with 3:18 left after Tristan Enaruna drove the baseline for a slam that capped an 8-0 run.
+The Jayhawks were within 65-60 with 3:18 left after Jalen Wilson drove the baseline for a slam that capped an 8-0 run.
 Butler then hit a 3 at the other end, and Kansas never got closer.

+When Kansas had closed to 56-51 midway though the second half after a turnover by Butler led to a dunk by Ochai Agbaji, Butler responded with a pass to Mark Vital for a dunk.
+Butler then followed a turnover by Agbaji with a 3-pointer.

-Coach Bill Self's team hadn't lost consecutive Big 12 games since a three-game losing streak in February 2013 against Oklahoma State, TCU and Oklahoma.
+Coach Bill Self’s team hadn’t lost consecutive Big 12 games since a three-game skid in February 2013 against Oklahoma State, TCU and Oklahoma.

+“I’m not leaving out of here mad.
+I’m leaving out here disappointed, without question,” Self said.
+“Certainly they were better than us tonight.”

-Christian Braun had 14 of his 17 points for Kansas in the first half, while Ochai Agbaji had 13 of his 16 points after halftime.
+Christian Braun had 14 of his 17 points for Kansas in the first half, while Agbaji had 13 of his 16 points after halftime.
+Marcus Garrett had nine points and eight assists, but also had five turnovers.

-Baylor had as much as a 16-point lead in the first half, at 37-21 following another 3 by Butler that prompted Self to call his third timeout.
-That came only seconds before what would have been the under-four media stoppage, but he didn't wait after the 3 that was set up when Matthew Mayer stole a bad pass by Marcus Garrett.
+Baylor was up 37-21 following another 3 by Butler that prompted Self to call his third timeout.
+That came only seconds before what would have been the under-four media stoppage, but he didn’t wait after the 3 that was set up when Matthew Mayer stole a bad pass by Garrett.

 BIG PICTURE